List of supernatural beings in Chinese folklore: Fan Wujiu (范无咎), the Black Impermanence (黑无常)

 The Black Guard, 范无咎, is typically represented as a dark-complexioned man in a black robe and wearing a hat similar to the one worn by the White Guard.
-His name sounds like " The Chinese words on his hat are "Peace to the World" (天下太平) or "Arresting You Right Now" (正在捉你).
+The Chinese words on his hat are "Peace to the World" (天下太平) or "Arresting You Right Now" (正在捉你).
 He holds a hand fan in one hand and a squarish wooden sign in the other hand.
 The sign bears the words "Making a Clear Distinction Between Good and Evil" (善惡分明) or "Rewarding the Good and Punishing the Evil" (獎善罰惡).
 A long chain is wrapped around one of his arms.

 In popular culture, they often feature in Wuxia movies as disguises adopted by villains, and also feature as tropes in comic books.

 Huapigui (画皮鬼)

 A man-eating demon that wears human skin to disguise its hideous countenance.
 The Huapigui first appeared in the painted skin record of the famous novel "Strange Tales from a Chinese Studio" in the Qing Dynasty.
 It is a ferocious ghost who eats humans and wear their victim's skin.
 Its initial appearance is green due to its rotten form, but it usually takes the form of a beautiful woman it killed.
 Huapigui means "Painted skin ghost".